tox-dev/tox/docs/user_guide.rst

 ~~~~~~~~~~~~~

 - Every tox environment has its own configuration section (e.g. in case of ``tox.ini`` configuration method the
-  ``py310`` tox environments configuration is read from ``testenv:py310`` section).
+  ``py310`` tox environments configuration is read from the ``testenv:py310`` section).
 If the section is missing or does
-  not contain that configuration value it will fallback to section defined by the :ref:`base` configuration (for
+  not contain that configuration value, it will fall back to the section defined by the :ref:`base` configuration (for
   ``tox.ini`` this is the ``testenv`` section).
 For example:

   .. code-block:: ini